-policies at strategically important times during their tenure to improve the prospect of their retention or promotion.
-The use of subnational political cycles in China as the identification strategy for causal inference was pioneered by Guo (2009) and subsequently applied to examine the changes in corporate behavior during leadership transitions (An et al., 2016; Feng and Johansson, 2017).
-In the second step, we disentangle a single tenure-based instrument for provincial stimulus into two instruments: for credit growth and for public expenditure growth.
+by the tenure of the previous secretary and the national political cycle.
+Consequently, they are unrelated to local economic conditions.
+Moreover, provincial party secretaries have incentives to use stimulus policies at strategically important times during their tenure to improve the prospect of their retention or promotion.
+The use of subnational political cycles in China as the identification strategy for causal inference was pioneered by Guo (2009) and subsequently applied to examine the changes in corporate behavior during leadership transitions (An et al., 2016; Feng and Johansson, 2017).4 In the second step, we disentangle a single tenure-based instrument for provincial stimulus into two instruments: for credit growth and for public expenditure growth.
 We do that by interacting the tenure of the provincial party secretary with credit and expenditure growth in all other provinces.
-We verify that, all else equal, provincial stimulus is more likely to be provided through fiscal (credit) means when other provinces have higher expenditure (credit) growth.
-In the third step, we verify that the exclusion restriction is satisfied.
-We show that neither the tenure of the provincial party secretary nor the type of stimulus in other provinces affect the relative output growth in the province other than through their effect on the province's stimulus mix.
+We verify that, all else equal, provincial stimulus is more likely to be provided through fiscal (credit) means when other provinces have higher expenditure (credit) growth.5 In the third step, we verify that the exclusion restriction is satisfied.
+We show that neither the tenure of the provincial party secretary nor the type of stimulus in other province's stimulus mix.